Cmdv/Essential-TDD-BDD-React-list/README.md

 There seems to be little information about how to approach TDD/BDD when it comes to React.js.

-I started a question on [StackOverflow](http://stackoverflow.com/questions/31336618/tdd-bdd-with-react-js) but it got put on hold as it was out of context so here a list from the answer we managed to get.
+I started a question on [StackOverflow](http://stackoverflow.com/questions/31336618/tdd-bdd-with-react-js) but it got put on hold as it was out of context so here a list from the answers we managed to get.

 If you would like to add more just send a PR =)